 - A small watch with a second hand is advised. - Earrings are limited to one pair or two in one ear.
 They should be small, not exceeding the size of the ear lobe.
-For safety reasons dangling earrings are prohibited. - Rings that compromise glove integrity are not to be worn.
-Rings are limited to one per hand.
-(Wedding and engagement ring set will count as one.) - Necklaces are limited to one.
-It will be worn inside the shirt for safety reasons. - Nose, tongue, and other visible facial/body jewelry are unacceptable. - Tattoos must be covered if they are visible (i.e. not covered by the program scrub uniform).
+For safety reasons dangling earrings are prohibited. - Tattoos are permitted.
+However, it is the discretion of the clinical site if visible tattoos must be covered.